placeholder

 Who we are

-The Mersey Rivers Trust is a charity working in partnership with all those interested in improving our local rivers and waterways.
+The Mersey Rivers Trust is a charity working in partnership with all those interested in improving the rivers and waterways of the Mersey.
 As a member of the national Rivers Trust movement, it is the Rivers Trust for the River Mersey and its catchment.

 Our mission

-To promote and encourage the preservation, restoration and development of urban and rural waterways and their environs for the benefit of the public.
+To promote and encourage the preservation, restoration and development of the urban and rural waterways of the Mersey and their environs for people and wildlife.

 History